Nitkie

-Nitkie /be/ is a psychobilly band from Republic of Belarus, now based in Saint-Petersburg, Russia.
-The band is first and only psychobilly band in Republic of Belarus, and it is one of the most known psychobilly bands of the post-Soviet space.
+Nitkie /be/ is a Belarusian psychobilly band, now based in Saint-Petersburg, Russia.
+The band is first and only psychobilly band in Belarus, and it is one of the most known psychobilly bands of the post-Soviet space.

 Career

-Band was formed in 1996 in the city of Vitebsk (the homeland of Marc Chagall and Kazimir Malevich), Belarus and is the first and for today unique group in Belarus, playing psychobilly which has received popularity in the post-Soviet space and abroad.
-Band members of that time were:
+Nitkie was formed in 1996 in the city of Vitebsk, Belarus and is the first and only psychobilly group in Belarus, playing psychobilly which has received popularity in the post-Soviet space and abroad.
+The original members of the band were: